All students complete these 10 core courses:

 This class will help you understand how a marketer looks at the financial services industry.
 It’ll help you analyze marketing problems and to develop marketing strategies to deal with them – as well as marketing strategies in general.

-BUSI 6900: Corporate Social Responsibility
+BUSI 6900: Corporate Responsibility, Ethics and Society

 This class offers an introduction to the importance of ethics and social responsibility in business.
 It will help you identify, critique and resolve the ethical issues you encounter during your working life at an individual, company and societal level.